 Coreen Morsink, Athens, July 21, 2011

-The CARisMA Guitar duo is also another wonderful musical group that is really making great progress in 432hz music:
+The CARisMA Guitar duo is a wonderful musical group that plays at 432hz: